-2.2B 5 YEAR PARCEL BY PARCEL RE-INSPECTION PLAN PHASE 1 COMMENCED AUGUST 2015
+2.2B 1ST YEAR PARCEL BY PARCEL RE-INSPECTION PLAN PHASE 1 COMMENCED APRIL 2020

-On August 15, 2015, the Assessor's staff began implementing a five year parcel by parcel re-inspection plan utilizing in house staff.
+Due to the COVID-19 epidemic, the Office of the Santa Fe County Assessor's staff were deployed to work remotely from their homes.
+As a result of teleworking, the office began the three-year re-appraisal plan on April 01, 2020.
 The plan involves reviewing & re-inspecting both residential and non-residential accounts each year of the plan to achieve total coverage of 84,017 real property accounts in Santa Fe County.